Table of contents

 The Botanical Gardens Visitor Centre was another great initiative of the Schier Council.
 At the time, Council staff were working out of dongas to service the Botanical Gardens and the Tanks Arts Centre.
 In addition to offices for staff, we needed a building suitable to welcome the public and showcase the area.
 Thus, the Visitor Centre was born.

 Located on Collins Avenue, Edge Hill, between Flecker Garden and the Tanks Arts Centre, the Visitor Centre was completed and finished with a reflective exterior that mirrored the surrounding landscape.
-Subsequently, this venue became a modern multi-purpose space incorporating an outdoor undercover amphitheatre and an air-conditioned room suitable for small cocktail functions, product launches and community meetings.
+Subsequently, this venue became a modern multi-purpose space incorporating an outdoor undercover amphitheatre and an air-conditioned room suitable for small cocktail functions, book launches and community meetings.

 Kirsten Lesina